brent-soles/CS487-DB-Generator/README.md

 * 13 integer attributes (where an integer is 4 bytes)
 * 3 52-byte strings

 We were able to fufill these requirments as you see later on the in the paper.
+Below are the details of the schema, as well as some screen shots of what the data looks like when input into the database.

 ___
 ## Databse Environments

-We will use three different relation database to do the performance comparison, they consist of the following:
+We will use three different relational databases to conduct the performance comparisons.
+The databses we will be using are:

 * MySQL
 * Postgresql
 * Cloud option of Google CloudSQL

-MySQL and Postres, because they are available for free (yay, open source!), will be hosted on two different local machines with differing hardware and operating systems.
+MySQL and Postres were chosen because they are available for free (yay, open source!) and are quite popular for commercial applications.
+The MySQL and Postgres instances will be hosted on two different local machines with differing hardware and operating systems.
 The first machine is a Microsoft Surface Book and the second a Macbook Pro.
 Having these two systems, with two different operating systems will allow us to see which hardware/os is better able to run the database isntances.

 In addition, we will be utilizing a cloud based solution, for the purposes of seeing what performance implicaitons a cloud provider may have, and give an idea of what queries will look like "in the real world".
 The main reason for choosing this system, is to see what query execution on a cloud provider looks like, and to see if there are any performance increases, as well as possible increases in developer experience in the process of development.
+In the cloud, Linux is the OS of choice, so we will be using Linux for the query interface for Google CloudSQL.

-Our approach should highlight some of the differnece between local development and deployed database solutions, and our hypothesis is: in general the cloud solution will be more consistent with reads/writes than local instances of the databases.
+Our approach should highlight some of the differneces between local development and deployed database solutions.
+Our hypothesis is, in general the cloud solution will be more consistent with reads/writes than local instances of the databases.
 It will help us see how different local development is vs. non local, and see differences between some of the most popular open sources databases available.

 ___
 ## Schema Definition